wgujeremys/edx-platform/docs/decisions/0007-sys-path-modification-removal.rst

 4. Fix all instances where the ``sys.path``-based modules were ``patch``-ed in unit tests, as those patches no longer work.

-5. Once all instances of the ``sys.path``-based imports have been migrated in the ``edx-platform`` codebase, officially deprecate that import pattern for the next open-source release (as per the standard deprecation process).
+5. Once all instances of the ``sys.path``-based imports have been migrated in the ``edx-platform`` codebase, officially deprecate that import pattern for the next open-source release.

 6. Monitor logs to address continued use of the ``sys.path`` based import patterns.